jython/book/chapter19.rst

   object as the first argument.
 This adaptation is a good use of Python's explicit self.

 But there's a problem here.
-As of Jython 2.5.1, we forgot to include an appropriate ``__tojava__`` method on the ``Thread`` class!
+As of the latest released version (Jython 2.5.1), we forgot to include an appropriate ``__tojava__`` method on the ``Thread`` class!
 So this looks like you can't do this trick after all.

 Or can you?
 What if you didn't have to wait until we fix this bug?
-Dynamic languages are... dynamic.
 You could explore the source code or look at the class with ``dir``.
 One possibility would be to use the nominally private ``_thread`` attribute on the ``Thread`` object.
 After all ``_thread`` is the attribute for the underlying Java